allandingwall/OTPGenerator/README.md

 # One-Time Pad CLI Tool
-A Python-based Command-Line Interface (CLI) for encrypting and decrypting files using a one-time pad.
+This is a Python-based Command-Line Interface (CLI) for encrypting and decrypting files using a one-time pad.
 This tool generates a secure key for each encryption, stores it separately, and deletes it after decryption to prevent reuse.

 ## Features
 - Encrypt files with a unique, securely generated key.